The Scholarship Fund

 Janice Ross was born and raised in Lexington, Nebraska.
 During her junior year of high school she was selected to represent her school in the first Girls State in Nebraska.
 After graduating as Salutatorian, she attended UNL on a regents scholarship and earned a degree in elementary education.
 When women went to work in factories and other jobs, Janice taught preschool during World War II.
 After the war, Janice and her husband raised five children, all of whom have bachelor and post graduate degrees.
 Her grandchildren and one great grandson (so far) have college degrees as well.
 Janice had many volunteer activities including working to support women in their educational pursuits.
 She also loved history and spent countless hours researching her family history and visiting places her ancestors had lived.
 Her son-in-law, grandson, and great-granddaughter all proudly attended Central.
 Janice died in 2014 at the age of 91.
 She is buried with her husband at Arlington National Cemetery.
 This scholarship was established in 2019.

 Ramona Byers Sanders graduated from Central in 1965.
 An active swimmer and runner, she attended colleges in Michigan, Kansas, and Nebraska.
 Married to her husband Rob and the mother of two girls, Mona lived a life of service to others.
-She wrote grants to aid the Blind in Florida and was later active as the secretary of her local NAACP chapter.
+She wrote grants to aid the blind and was later active as the secretary of her local NAACP chapter.
 That life of service and helping hand will continue to bless others in her name.
 This scholarship was established in 2004.

 Ned Sariscsany graduated from Central in 2005.
 Ned was a boy who came into his own during his high school years, participating in activities such as DECA, fishing club, and rugby.
 He met fantastic friends at Central, and he was very proud to be an Eagle.
 Unfortunately, his life was tragically cut short.
 However, his memory lives on in the heart and spirit of this scholarship.
 This scholarship was established in 2008.

 Robert Spire was a distinguished graduate of the class of 1943.
 During World War II, he was a U.S. Army officer in the South Pacific.
-He attended the Juilliard School of Music as a pianist before later attending Harvard Law to become an attorney.
+He attended the Juilliard School of Music as a pianist before attending Harvard Law to become an attorney.
 He served as Nebraska’s attorney general from 1985 to 1990 and implemented Nebraska’s program for attorneys in private practice to provide pro bono legal services to the community.
 This scholarship was established in 2008.

 Hird Stryker Jr. was a 1936 graduate of Central.
 Hird enlisted in the Army Air Corps and served with distinction in the China-Burma-India theater of war while studying law.
 Stryker returned to Omaha and practiced law for more than 40 years with the Fraser Stryker law firm.
 This scholarship was established in 2008.